Planning a paper

 Check how many print copies are required

 How many copies are required by your organisation for laying, its select committee, the organisation’s own use and for distributing to stakeholders?
-Remind colleagues that it is cheaper to email a URL instead of sending everyone a printed copy.
+Remind colleagues that it is cheaper to email a link instead of sending everyone a printed copy.
 If you do decide to send out print copies, have you considered the following:

 • Is a cover letter required for stakeholder copies?